department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today.
 My name is Dave.
+How are you doing today?

 I have a colleague with us in this session who will be taking notes.